jerinv/lcs-viewership-decline/README.md

  As an avid viewer of the LCS myself, I was curious to know what people thought were the reasons for the decline.
 Using the reddit API, I decided to pull all the comments in the reddit thread, and create a word cloud that would summarize the most frequently used words.
 Most of the time was spent on processing the text in a way that would show accurate insights.
 This includes identifying as many stop words as possible, and aggregating similar references together (ex. both "dl" and "dlift" refer to the player "Doublelift").

 ## Results
+The results show many reasons as to why users believe viewership is declining, this includes:

+ - The LEC region providing a strictly better alternative, in terms of production, gameplay, and personalities.
+ - Lack of native talent and too many imports.
+ - Lack of interesting player personalities.
+ - Loss of popular players such as Doublelift, Bjergsen, and Sneaky to retirement.
+ - Consistently weak performances at international tournaments.

 ![LCS Decline WordCloud](./images/lcs_decline_cloud.png "LCS Decline WordCloud")